Is 95 Percentile Good In CAT?

 Summing Up

-A 95 percentile in CAT positions you for interview calls at nearly all newer IIMs (Nagpur, Ranchi, Bodh Gaya, Raipur, Udaipur).
-Though it falls slightly short for legacy IIMs and FMS, your success now hinges on a robust academic profile, focused WAT/GD/PI prep, and smart shortlisting.
+The minimum interview call percentage of 95 in CAT qualifies in almost all newer IIMs (Nagpur, Ranchi, Bodh Gaya, Raipur, and Udaipur).
+It is slightly below the mark with regard to legacy IIMs and FMS, but your success this time is now heavily dependent on a strong academic history, targeted WAT/GD/PI preparation, and intelligent shortlisting.
 Leverage your CAT scores by showcasing leadership, clarity of goals, and current-affairs savvy to convert your calls into admissions.

 Read more